 Chili Sleep Systems: Consider this the proverbial angel on your shoulder, as opposed to the devil that is the electric blanket.
 Chili products are often lauded for the cooling environment they create for optimal sleep optimization, but they're no one-trick pony.

 They are temperature-controlled mattress pads that fit over your mattress and under your bedsheets.
 You can operate the system anywhere between 55–115 degrees Fahrenheit and can utilize chiliPAD or OOLER to keep you warm if you’re feeling cold.
-Or use our new temperature controlled weighted blankets the chiliBLANKET.
+Or use our new temperature controlled weighted blanket the chiliBLANKET.

 All this is accomplished in a safe, EMF-free environment, as the chiliPAD, OOLER and chiliBLANKET utilize no electricity in the pads themselves.
 They merely circulate water through silicone tubes and will steadily heat or cool that water to the optimal temperature of your preference.